Jan 12, 2022 Car Accidents, Drunk Driving Accidents, Personal Injury, Vehicle Wrecks

 Third-party dram shop claims are what come to mind when most people think about bar owner liability.
-In these cases, someone is overserved at a bar and decides to drive home.
-They lose control of their vehicle and injure someone else.
-In Texas, the crash victim may have a claim against the bar that overserved the drunk driver.
+In these cases, an intoxicated person is overserved at a bar and decides to drive home.
+They lose control of their vehicle and injure someone else in a drunk driving accident.
+In Texas, the injured party may have a claim against the bar that overserved the drunk driver.

 How Do I Prove a Dram Shop Case in Texas?

 Compared to a traditional drunk driving claim, dram shop liability claims are more complicated and nuanced.
 First, you must prove the essential elements of a dram shop claim.
-Then, you may need to rebut the bar’s various defenses.
+Then, you may need to rebut the various defenses of the alcohol serving establishments.

 - The dram shop provided alcohol to the driver.

 - It was apparent that the customer was “obviously intoxicated” and presented a clear danger to themselves and others.